Emplate/emplate-ios-sdk/README.md

 #### Things to add to your Info.plist
 ##### Communicating with our API
 Since our API at the Hackathon don't have a SSL certificate, you need to specify that your app is allowed to use this potentially unsecure server to transfer data.
-To do this, you need to add the following lines:
+To do this, you need to add the following lines to your Info.plist file:

 ![alt text](https://dl.dropboxusercontent.com/u/2618630/EmplateSDK/NSAppTransportSecurity.png "NSAppTransportSecurity")